 Wine decanters are must-have vessels for real wine lovers.
 They help you aerate your favorite beverage so it can rise to its full potential.
-But because of their size (and in some cases their fragility), it isn’t easy to clean wine decanters.
-To keep yours clean and safe, you should follow some guidelines.
-In this article, you will find the best tips to clean a wine decanter.
+But because of their size (and, in some cases, their fragility), it is not easy to clean a wine decanter.
 So how do you do it right?

 A wine decanter is a carafe or a bottle for aerating wine.
-It’s just big enough to hold the content of a regular wine bottle and typically made from glass or crystal.
-Because of its shape, it gets the wine in touch with air, so it can breathe and release all of its delicious aromas.
-Decanters are also valuable tools to remove sediments from wine.
+It is just big enough to hold the content of a regular wine bottle and typically made from glass or crystal.
+Because of its shape, it gets the wine in touch with the air, so it can breathe and release all of its delicious aromas.
+Decanters are also valuable tools for removing sediments from wine.

-Cleaning wine decanters actually isn’t a big deal.
+Cleaning wine decanters is actually not a big deal.
 The most important thing is to handle it with care to avoid damaging it.
 Follow these tips to clean a wine decanter:

-- Don’t put your wine decanter into the dishwasher.
-It will probably not get perfectly clean inside, and the detergents can leave unpleasant smells in it.
+- Do not put your wine decanter into the dishwasher.
+It will probably not get perfectly clean inside, and the detergents can leave unpleasant smells.
 Thus, better clean it by hand.

 - Wash your decanter with either warm or hot water.
 But never use boiling water as it can cause the glass to shatter.

 - Also, do not use cleaning alcohol (methyl alcohol).

 - Stay away from sponges or brushes for plates or cutlery because they can leave scratches on the glass.
 Use special decanter cleaning tools instead.